 Svan’s Signet high chair is a multi-function high chair imported from Europe, much like the Tripp Trapp (discussed earlier).
 The all-wood Svan Signet (a plastic dishwasher-safe tray cover is included) morphs from a high chair to a chair for toddlers and then older kids.

-Svan now offers two versions of the Signet: the Essential ($150 to $200) and the Complete ($220 to $250).
+Svan now offers two versions of the Signet: the Essential ($150 to $200) and the Complete ($220 to $250; pictured at right).
 The Complete includes a wooden tray, removable plastic tray cover and infant safety guard for use starting at 6 months.
 The Essential version is really just an adjustable chair for an older child with no infant safety guard or tray.
 You can buy accessories to convert an Essential into a Complete for $70.
 Cushions are $40.
 Both versions now have a five-point harness.

-Svan offers a more moderately priced wooden chair ($150to $180) called the Bentwood Folding Chair.
+Svan offers a more moderately priced wooden chair ($125) called the Bentwood Folding Chair.
 It mimics the Oxo Tot Sprout both in esthetics and price.
 It also has a foot rest that adjusts like the Tripp Trapp (but not as large).
 It does fold, making it convenient to store, has a one hand tray release, includes a wipeable seat cushion and fits a standard table height.
 The post to prevent submarining is attached to the tray (we prefer it to be attached to the seat) and it doesn’t have wheels.
 The feedback is minimal but parents seem to like it.